Tax & Residency

 The 183-Day Rule

-The standard rule: spend more than 183 days in Cyprus in a tax year and you become a Cyprus tax resident.
-This applies to most EU and non-EU individuals.
-Cyprus tax residents benefit from low income tax rates, a 0% tax on dividends and interest for non-doms, and no inheritance tax.
+The standard route to Cyprus tax residency: spend more than 183 days in Cyprus in a calendar year and you are automatically considered a Cyprus tax resident.
+This applies to both EU and non-EU nationals.
+Cyprus tax residents benefit from low progressive income tax rates, zero tax on dividends and interest income under non-dom status, and no inheritance tax.

 The 60-Day Rule

-Since 2017, Cyprus offers an alternative route: you can become a tax resident by spending just 60 days in Cyprus per year, provided you: (1) spend no more than 183 days in any other single country, (2) are not a tax resident in any other country, (3) maintain a permanent residence in Cyprus (owned or rented), and (4) have a business presence, employment, or directorship in Cyprus.
+Introduced in 2017, this alternative route allows you to become a Cyprus tax resident by spending just 60 days in the country per year — provided you: do not spend more than 183 days in any single other country, are not a tax resident anywhere else, maintain a permanent home in Cyprus (owned or rented), and have a business presence, employment, or directorship in Cyprus.

 Non-Dom Status

-Non-domicile (Non-Dom) status is available to individuals who were not domiciled in Cyprus under the Wills and Succession Law.
-Non-Doms pay zero tax on dividends (normally 17% Special Defence Contribution) and zero tax on interest income.
-This status is valid for 17 years from the date of becoming a Cyprus tax resident.
+Non-domicile (Non-Dom) status is available to individuals not domiciled in Cyprus under the Wills and Succession Law.
+Non-Doms pay zero Special Defence Contribution on dividend income (normally 17%) and zero tax on interest income.
+This status lasts for 17 years from the date you become a Cyprus tax resident — making it one of the most effective tax structures available to international residents in Europe.

 Income Tax Rates